Nether Stowey: Clock Tower

 The Clock Tower in St Mary Street was built in 1897.
 During 2011, the Clock Tower underwent a major refurbishment job which saw the replacement of several components of the bell chiming system.
 The tower also received a fresh coat of paint.

 The Clock Tower is a Grade II* listed building.

-Current facilities

-In the last 50 years, the building nearby of Hinkley Point A and Hinkley Point B nuclear power stations has produced small growth, including the building of a second new (last 20 years) housing development.

-Local amenities include three pubs (The Ancient Mariner, The George Hotel and The Rose and Crown), a doctor's surgery, a Retained / Part Time Fire Station and a primary school.
-There are also several shops, a post office, a small restaurant and places offering bed and breakfast.
-There is a tourist information centre in the library, which is housed in the old primary school building.
-Adjacent to this is a small car park with public toilets.

 Notable residents

 In July 1789, local resident John Walford murdered his wife after a visit to Castle of Comfort Farm (a pub that still exists).
 He was tried and found guilty.
 He was executed in the spot where he committed his crime and hung in a gibbet.
 Walford's gibbet is a local landmark.
 The cage in which he was hung is now held at the Museum of Somerset in Taunton.
 Walford attained notoriety due to the brutality of the crime in an otherwise quiet and peaceful village.
 His relatives still live in the village to this day.

 Thomas Poole was a local tanner who became wealthy and founded the Nether Stowey Women's Friendly Society in 1807.
 The Society continued (under several different names) until 1975 and is still celebrated annually.
 Poole was also a patron of Coleridge and Wordsworth.

 The village was the birthplace of Jesuit priest Robert Parsons.

 The poet Samuel Taylor Coleridge lived in the village between 1797 and 1799, as noted above.